 In the case of shocks, although the shock front is able to increase to even higher temperatures compared with those of hot cores, the heating is much shorter in time.
-As shown in the physical model by \citet{Burkhardt2019}, the timescales for grain warm-up, sputtering from the grains and hot gas phase last around hundreds of yr, a few 10$^{2}$ and 10$^{3}$ yr, respectively.
-These short timescales - compared to those of warm-up in hot cores - might limit the chemistry that can take place both on grain surface and in the gas phase.
-Indeed, the chemical models of shocks in molecular outflows by \citet{Burkhardt2019} show that for several molecules (e.g. CO, HCN, \ch{CH3OH}, \ch{H2CO}, \ch{HCOOH}, \ch{CH3OCH3}, all of them included in our comparative study) there is little post-shock chemistry.
+As shown in the physical model by \citet{Burkhardt2019}, the timescales for grain heating, sputtering from the grains, and the hot-gas phase last some hundreds of yr, a few 10$^{2}$ yr and 10$^{3}$ yr, respectively.
+These short timescales - compared to those of warming in hot cores - might limit the chemistry that can take place on the grain surface and in the gas phase.
+The chemical models of shocks in molecular outflows by \citet{Burkhardt2019} indeed showed that for several molecules (e.g., CO, HCN, \ch{CH3OH}, \ch{H2CO}, \ch{HCOOH}, and \ch{CH3OCH3}, all of them included in our comparative study), there is little post-shock chemistry.
 Consequently, the derived gas-phase abundances are a good proxy (at least as a first approximation) of those in the grain mantles.
-However, they also noted that some species (\ch{NH2CHO}, \ch{CH3OCHO}, or \ch{CH3CHO}) exhibit significant abundances enhancements during the post-shock gas-phase.
+The authors also noted, however, that some species (\ch{NH2CHO}, \ch{CH3OCHO}, or \ch{CH3CHO}) exhibited significant abundance enhancements during the post-shock gas-phase.
 We discuss this possibility in Sect. \ref{sec:Universality of shock-dominated chemistry}.

-We have found that the molecular inventories of the hot core and the shock are poorly correlated (Sect. \ref{sec:full_chemical_reservoir}), with the exception of N-bearing molecules.
-Since it is expected that the initial chemical composition of the icy grain mantles of the whole natal environment is the same, this is an observational confirmation that the two regions have been subject to different chemical processing.
+The molecular inventories of the hot core and the shock are poorly correlated (Sect. \ref{sec:full_chemical_reservoir}), with the exception of N-bearing molecules.
+Since it is expected that the initial chemical composition of the icy grain mantles of the whole natal environment is the same, this is an observational confirmation that the two regions were subject to different chemical processing.